Textiles come in many forms, from natural fibers like cotton and wool to synthetic materials like polyester and nylon.

 Knitted fabrics are produced by interlooping yarns, which gives them a stretchable and comfortable nature.
 This type of fabric is ideal for garments that require flexibility, such as socks and sportswear.

-The use of natural fibres like alpaca wool and synthetic fibers like polymer fibres allows for a range of textures and weights.
+The use of natural fibres like alpaca wool, natural fabrics, and synthetic fibers like polymer fibres allows for a range of textures and weights.
+Semi-synthetic fabric, such as Modal derived from the pulp of beech trees, is also used for its strength and flexibility in clothing and home textiles.

 The versatility of knitted fabrics is evident in their application in both fashion and medical textiles.
 The inherent stretch and anti-bacterial properties of certain natural or artificial materials make them suitable for use in medical applications, where comfort and hygiene are paramount.